GP-012 Design, redesign and development

 The software is built from the release branch to create a Release Candidate (RC).
 The Software Testing Team then executes the test cases as detailed in the software test plan.
 Any anomalies encountered are reported as defects.
 These reported defects are then analyzed for their impact on patient safety.

-If the test results have successfully passed and all residual anomalies are considered minor, the CTO initiates the RC software release to build a final release and its associated documentation to be validated in phase 5.
+If the test results have successfully passed and all residual anomalies are considered minor, the JD-007 initiates the RC software release to build a final release and its associated documentation to be validated in phase 5.

 - Input

-- Tests Plan
+- T-012-033 Software Tests Plan

 - Output

-- Test Runs
+- T-012-035 Software Test Run

 Software Verification Review